Stefan0219/temu/README.md

-# Tmux: a simple rv32 simulator
+# Temu: a simple rv32 simulator
 * This project helps me understanding the concepts in computer systems.
 * Still updating.
 * Enjoy it if you find this repo.